-- the occurrence of all three components in human and animal systems; - the high levels of thiocyanate present naturally in human saliva and gastric juice; - the presence of the intermediate compound OSCN- in human saliva; - the short-lived nature of intermediate compounds; - the selective damage to the bacterial cytoplasmic membrane but not to mammalian cell membranes.
+- the occurrence of all three components in human and animal systems; - the high levels of thiocyanate present naturally in human saliva and gastric juice; - the presence of the intermediate compound OSCN- in human saliva; and - the short-lived nature of intermediate compounds.

-1.2.5 Residual milk protein and labelling for potential allergenicity
+5.5 Residual milk protein and labelling for potential allergenicity

-The lactoperoxidase enzyme preparation contains milk protein.
+The lactoperoxidase enzyme is a milk-derived protein and the enzyme preparation contains some other milk proteins.
 The amount present will depend on the level of purity of the lactoperoxidase.
 A high-grade commercial lactoperoxidase will contain 10% of other milk protein (OMP).
 At the levels of proposed use (2800 U of lactoperoxidase per kg of meat) the maximum amount of potentially allergenic milk protein that could be present would be about 1 mg per kg of meat.